-I had heard of toad in a hole, which amounts to a hole in a piece of bread, butter in the pan, some heat, seasoned salt, and a raw egg.
+I had heard of toad in the hole, which amounts to a round hole in a piece of bread, butter in the pan, some heat, seasoned salt, and a raw egg.
 You crack the egg into the hole in the bread, and when the egg is partially done, you flip the toast and egg over and finish frying the over-easy egg.

-Last week, we had spent time cutting play dough with cookie cutters, and I thought why not make that round hole a little bit more interesting.
+Last week, we had spent time cutting play-dough with cookie cutters, and I thought, Why not make that round hole a little bit more interesting?

-So, we choose between shapes like diamonds, circles, chickens, stars, and [drum roll] the rocking horse cutter.
+So, we chose between shapes like diamonds, circles, chickens, stars, and (drum roll) the rocking horse cutter.
 The horse won by a length.
 I added shredded Cheddar cheese to the second side and placed the cut-out horse on top of the cheese.

-Break one egg into each horse shape.
+- Break one egg into each horse shape.
 Sprinkle some seasoned salt on each egg.

 Egg White Cooks Solid

 Isn't this cool?
-The egg fills in the hole that the cookie cutter made and there it is... our little rocking horse shape.
+The egg fills in the hole that the cookie cutter made, and there it is: our little rocking horse shape.
 Now that the egg has cooked on the bottom, the horse has turned white and looks like a solid horse.